GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

    - b.
 It foreshadowed yet another key qualification of the one whose shed blood will redeem the lost: he must be sinless.

-     > We have [a high priest] who has been tempted in every way. . . —yet was without sin (Heb.
+     > We have [a high priest] who has been tempted in every way…—yet was without sin (Heb.
 4:15)

 ## B. The result of the OT shadows (i.e., sacrifices) in the Old Testament